prasanthvkrishna/WRF-Thermo-Model/README.md

 ***********CAUSION: This is not the final version of the model!!!!**************

-This Fortran90 model can estimate centain thermodynamic state variables of the atmosphere from WRF-ARW netcdf output data.
-The updated version (next version) of the model will use Thermodynamic Equation of SeaWater 2010 (TEOS-10).
-Eventhough there exists some of the TEOS-10 modules (Air*, Liq*,Flu*) available in the src directory.
-The source description of these module are commented inside the modules.
-However they are not used in this version.
-The surrent version uses constants and methods described in the WRF ARW technical description.
+This Fortran90 model can estimate certain thermodynamic state variables of the atmosphere from WRF-ARW NetCDF output data.
+The updated version (next version) of the model will use Thermodynamic equation of SeaWater 2010 (TEOS-10).
+Even though there exists some of the TEOS-10 modules (Air*, Liq*, Flu*) available in the src directory.
+The source description of these modules are commented inside the modules.
+However, they are not used in this version.
+The current version uses constants and methods described in the WRF ARW technical description.

 Output Includes
-    Enthalpy, Entropy, Irreversible entropy and some other important thermodyncamic variables.
+    Enthalpy, Entropy, Irreversible entropy and some other important thermodynamic variables.

-Parallel run with Openmp
+Parallel run with OpenMP

-Openmp usually comes with GCC/GFORTRAN compiler.
-This model uses openmp to reduce the simulation time.
+OpenMP usually comes with GCC/gfortran compiler.
+This model uses OpenMP to reduce the simulation time.
 Any user can define the number of threads using the namelist.thermo in the run directory.
-To compile the model the user should have preinstalled netcdf fortran libraries.
+To compile the model the user should have preinstalled NetCDF Fortran libraries.

-To compile for 1D parallel run
+To compile for the 1D parallel run

 ./compile_1d.sh

-To compile for 2D parallel run
+To compile for the 2D parallel run

 ./compile_2d.sh

-It will give you excecutable in the run directory
+It will give you executable in the run directory

-More information coming soon....
+More information is coming soon...